Tabuk Tabuk Region, Saudi Arabia Travel Guide

 Cardamom, saffron, cinnamon, cloves, black pepper, and cumin yield distinctive flavors.
 Onions, tomatoes, potatoes, and leafy greens are common vegetables.

-Tabuk shares many dishes with Saudi Arabia.
-Its proximity to Jordan and the Red Sea coast might subtly influence preparations.
+Tabuk shares many dishes with The Kingdom of saudi arabia.
+Its location near Jordan and the Red Sea coast might subtly influence preparations.
 Bedouin influences hold strong, emphasizing simple, hearty meals.

 Saudi Arabia's national dish: fragrant mixed rice featuring meat (poultry or lamb), vegetables, and aromatic spices.
 The rice absorbs rich flavors.
 Widely available in local restaurants.